Geordie's Magic Elixir Mixir

 Safety and Interactions

-• Diabetes medications: Fenugreek, black cumin, cloves, and ginger all lower blood sugar — additive effect with medication.
-Monitor levels.
+- Diabetes medications: Fenugreek, black cumin, cloves, ginger, and ACV all lower blood sugar — the combined effect with insulin or oral diabetes drugs can cause hypoglycemia.
+Monitor levels closely.

-• Pregnancy: Consult your doctor before daily use.
-Turmeric at high doses and fenugreek have specific pregnancy cautions.
+- Pregnancy: Consult your doctor before daily use.
+Turmeric at high doses, fenugreek, and caffeine (matcha) all have specific pregnancy cautions.

 Sourcing Notes